pact-foundation/pact_broker/lib/pact_broker/doc/views/webhooks.markdown

 2. Click the "NON-GET" button for the "pact-webhooks" relation.
 3. Paste in the webhook JSON (example shown below) in the body section and click "Make Request".

-An example webhook to trigger a Bamboo job.
+An example webhook to trigger a Bamboo job when a contract has changed.

     {
+      "events": [{
+        "name": "contract_content_changed"
+      }],
       "request": {
         "method": "POST",
         "url": "http://master.ci.my.domain:8085/rest/api/latest/queue/SOME-PROJECT?os_authType=basic",